 In Summer 1609, Joane Peirce, her husband William and daughter Joane began their journey to England’s new colony as part of a fleet of nine vessels carrying 500 men, women and children to re-supply Virginia’s population and necessary goods.
 Inexplicably, mother and daughter traveled on the ship Blessing while father William sailed on the Sea Venture.
 A summer hurricane developed in the Atlantic Ocean directly in the path of the fleet and scattered the vessels.
 While one vessel was lost, seven made it to Jamestown in the late summer, including the Blessing with mother and daughter Peirce.
 However, the Sea Venture wrecked on the coral reefs of Bermuda with 150 people aboard, including husband and father William Peirce.

 In Bermuda, the colonists made due and prospered, going about the activities of life, creating shelter, obtaining food and marrying, with two women giving birth.
 One of these was Mistress Rolfe, first wife of John Rolfe, both of whom also sailed on the Sea Venture.
-Sadly, mother and child Rolfe died in Bermuda, while John Rolfe and William Peirce, along with most of the other shipwrecked colonists, finished their journey to Virginia on two newly constructed ships in May 1610.
+Sadly, the Rolfe child and perhaps her mother died on the islands (or Mistress Rolfe may have died soon after arriving in Virginia), while John Rolfe and William Peirce, along with most of the other shipwrecked colonists, finished their journey to Virginia on two newly constructed ships in May 1610.

 When the widower John Rolfe reached Virginia in 1610, having somehow obtained the seed of a sweet type of tobacco grown in the Spanish colonies, he began planting this type of tobacco which was favored by the English.
 Over the course of time, he met Pocahontas, a young Powhatan Indian woman and daughter of paramount chief Powhatan.
 The English had kidnapped Pocahontas during a period of conflict between the settlers and the Indians, and they continued to keep her after her father refused to return all of the English prisoners and weapons his warriors had seized.
 They taught her English ways and religion, baptizing her as “Rebecca.”
 In 1614, she married widower and tobacco entrepreneur John Rolfe, and they had a child.
 Unfortunately, when the Virginia Company sent the Rolfe family to England on a promotional tour in 1616-17, Pocahontas/Rebecca died and was buried in England in 1617.